-During your time in Dublin there are a lot of attractions which are worth some of your time.
-The esteemed Ireland area of Ireland has sights and sounds you may know and others which aren't that familiar to people from outside the area of Dublin we have collected a list of 10 to help you on your way:
+When you are visiting Dublin there are quite a few places of interest that are well worth a visit.
+The fantastic Ireland locality of Ireland has visitor attractions which you could know and maybe others that are not known to people from outside the area of Dublin we have assembled a List of Ten to be of help to you:

 1. Glasnevin Cemetery (Prospect Cemetery)